OVER 43 MILLION IMMIGRANTS CALL THE US HOME. THAT IS 13% OF THE POPULATION.

-The culmination of this project was a photo exhibit called (un)DOCUMENTED.
-The exhibit tells the stories of those who fled poverty and violence and were met by racism in the US, questions the notion that humans can be illegal, debunks myths of immigrants as "bad hombres" and job stealers, shines a light on the human rights impacts of immigration policies, profiles local activists who have brought about change and raises important questions of justice and belonging in the US.
-It has been on display at several locations in NYC including at Photoville in 2017.
-Scroll down for a link to the online version of (un)DOCUMENTED.
+"(un)DOCUMENTED" tells the stories of migrants who fled poverty and violence only to be met with racism in the US, questions the notion that humans can be illegal, debunks myths of immigrants as "bad hombres" and job stealers, shines a light on the human rights impacts of immigration policies and profiles local activists who have brought about positive change.